denizyakar/denizyakar/README.md

 ## Hi there 👋
 - 🔭 I’m currently working on a chatting app named SoniApp, architecting both the iOS client and the manual server setup from the ground up(for learning-improving purposes).
-- 🌱 I’m currently learning Advanced Swift & Apple Ecosystem
+- 🌱 I’m currently learning Advanced Swift, Software Design Patterns & Clean Architecture principles.
-- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/denizyakar/).
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/denizyakar/) & denizyakar06@gmail.com.

 <!--
 **denizyakar/denizyakar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.